Colleen Hofmeister, Breast Cancer Survivor

 I started on a more holistic approach to my disease which included the same medical treatment but added spiritual, nutritional and mind-body medicine as well.
 I regained the strength to go back to work on a part-time basis and received affirmation that my hope was not misguided.
 My cancer is not waning altogether, but has shown a remarkable decline.
 With this more integrative approach, I feel much more empowered and optimistic.

 While I’m busy living (working, doing volunteer projects and raising two teenagers), I also find time to regularly share my story through a viral network of friends and family that has morphed into a global “newsletter.”
 I write magazine and newspaper articles about my experience and how I LIVE with late stage cancer.
-I incorporated my alligator wrestling concept into a logo, and now fellow Stage 4 patients are wearing items with the logo available for purchase on my website.
+I incorporated my alligator wrestling concept into a logo, and now fellow Stage 4 patients are wearing items with the logo.
 I even participated in a public service announcement that’s now airing on television.

 It’s so important for people, including the cancer community, to understand that though we are continuing treatment – and may do so throughout our lives – we are still survivors.
 I was overwhelmed when recently asked to address a room full of sponsors for a Susan G. Komen race – as a cancer success story!
 We are living, not dying, and we want more done to help us to do so.
 We want new treatment options; we want to be embraced by the cancer community as their “sisters;” and we want a cure for this nasty alligator.

 Each one of us is only a test away from being told we have late stage cancer.
 I want my daughter and her generation to have more hope and more options so they don’t have to wrestle the alligators.